orbitalquark/textadept/doc/02_Installation.md

 distribution.
 Because the Linux version of Textadept uses the version of GTK+ installed on your system, an error like: `error while loading shared  libraries:
 <lib>: cannot open shared object file: No such file or directory` may occur when
 trying to run the program.

-The most common occurance of this error is for the `libpng12` library on 64-bit (x86\_64) Debian and Debian-based Linux distributions like Ubuntu because `libpng12` has not been replaced in favor of the newer `libpng14`.
-If you are experiencing this error, simply rename `textadept.lpng12` to `textadept`.
-The former has been compiled to use `libpng12`.

-If the above situation did not apply to you, do not be alarmed.
 The solution is actually quite painless even though it requires recompiling Textadept.
 See the [compiling][] page for more information.

 [compiling]: 12_Compiling.html